-On February 17, 2021, the Company entered into debt settlement agreements with creditors to settle all of the amounts due to the estate of Mr. McWilliam, the estate of Ms. Harder (including the loan discussed in the note b) below) (together the "Estate") and AFRI (collectively, the "Debt").
-Upon payment 100,000 to each of the Estates (paid), the Debt has been fully satisfied and extinguished.
-In connection with settlement of the Debt, the Company will also enter into a share transfer agreement with the Estates pursuant to which the Company will acquire from the Estates all of their shares in the capital of Cosmos Minerals Corporation for a nominal amount.
+On February 17, 2021, the Company entered into debt settlement agreements with creditors to settle all of the amounts due to the estate of Mr. McWilliam, the estate of Ms. Harder and AFRI (collectively, the "Debt").
+Upon payment of the aforementioned amounts, the Debt has been fully satisfied and extinguished.
+In connection with settlement of the Debt, the Company will also enter into a share transfer agreement with the Estates pursuant to which the Company has acquired from the Estates all of their shares in the capital of Cosmos Minerals Corporation for a nominal amount.